Presbyterian-Church-of-Coventry/pcc-website/content/about/our-leaders.md

 ![David Augustine](../images/2024-portrait_david.jpeg)

-David Augustine began as the RUF campus associate for UCONN in June 2023.
-David was a member of RUF at the University of Pittsburgh where he graduated with a bachelor’s degree in neuroscience in 2018.
+David Augustine began as the Reformed University Fellowship (RUF) campus associate for UCONN in June 2023.
+David was a member of RUF at the University of Pittsburgh where he graduated with a bachelor's degree in neuroscience in 2018.
 After working for one year as a research laboratory technician he moved to St Louis to attend Covenant Theological Seminary, graduating in 2022 with an MDiv.
 While in St Louis he was a ministry intern at South City Church where he helped teach adult Sunday School and co-led the youth group.
-He then worked as interim campus associate for RUF at Indiana University of Pennsylvania for the ’22-’23 school year.
+He then worked as interim campus associate for RUF at Indiana University of Pennsylvania for the '22-'23 school year.
 He enjoys spending time outdoors, reading, and getting competitive over just about anything.

 # Danielle Bolliger